 A dedicated contingency fund helps manage these potential additional costs without disrupting your overall financial plan.

-Egg donation is often part of a larger family-building journey with ongoing financial implications.
+Egg donation is often part of a larger family-building process with ongoing financial implications.

 Long-term considerations include: